libormarko/A_Tribute_Page/README.md

 # The Tribute Page about Zuzana Caputova
 This is my first web development project.
-I built this web page with the front-end web development technologies.
-This project demonstrates the principles of the responsive web design.
+I built this web page with front-end web development technologies.
+This project demonstrates the principles of responsive web design.

 ## Technologies used
 * HTML